As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Who Is ICON Electric Vehicles?

-ICON EV was founded in 2017 by Roy Williams and Terry Trekas in Tampa, Florida.
-The company grew aggressively by offering feature-loaded electric golf carts at prices well below the Big 3 brands (Club Car, EZGO, and Yamaha).
+ICON EV was founded in 2017 in Florida and grew aggressively by offering feature-loaded golf carts at prices well below the Big 3 brands (Club Car, EZGO, and Yamaha).

 The company positions itself as the value alternative to Club Car and EZGO.
 Where a comparably equipped Club Car Onward might cost $14,000 to $16,000, ICON offers similar features at $10,000 to $13,000.
 That price gap is the core of ICON's pitch, and it is a real one.